This article is based on excerpts from our whitepaper on Salesforce DX and is designed to be a high-level overview.

 Adopting continuous integration.

 Once you have source control in place, it unlocks whole new workflows that weren’t possible before.
 For example:

 Using short-lived ephemeral orgs in the form of Scratch Orgs for rapid isolated change.

 Employing Continuous Integration, where every change that members of your team make is verified and tested.

 Easily auditing and understanding how items of configuration have changed over time.

-Adopting Unlocked Packages, to have encapsulated artefacts that are moved around environments, avoiding the issues that the Happy Soup can bring.
+Adopting Unlocked Packages, to have encapsulated artifacts that are moved around environments, avoiding the issues that the Happy Soup can bring.

 Version control for the whole team is something that Gearset provides to our wide range of customers.
 Gearset integrates popular source control providers such as GitHub, Microsoft VSTS, BitBucket, and GitLab with Salesforce orgs.
 This makes it easy for everybody on the team to collaborate through the source control system in a clicks-not-codes manner, without needing to learn complicated CLI tooling, or even understand many of the overly complex concepts within popular source control systems like git.

 If you're looking to integrate Salesforce DX into your DevOps process, version control and Gearset are great places to start.